kancharlaNarmadha/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 RTL

 Result:
-Thus the different digital IC’s are studied and the truth table for different logic gates are verified.
+Thus the different digital logic gates are studied and the truth table for different logic gates are verified.